Wednesday, December 31, 2008

 Our church choir works for weeks on a cantata for the Christmas Eve service.
 This year was called Goodwill To Men and was presented tonight.
 Our second oldest son played one of the parts and brought laughter with his first line.
 He was right at home!
 He makes us laugh here as well!!
 Our oldest son and all three daughters are in the choir with me and DH keeps the pew warm with our two youngest children.
 Important job!!

 Prior to the cantata, the children of the church did a presentation with music and recitation.
-It was done well and brought in parents of the children to watch their darlings.
+It was done well and brought in parents of the ch

 Tuesday, December 23, 2008